darnrain/Lemon_Drop_Hi-Res/README.md

 ### A twrp flashable file that transforms Stock Oreo into the Lemon Drop Hi-Res Rom.
 ### For rooted Lgv20 phones only.
 Welcome to the worlds best & first 24/32bit QuadDAC in True Stereo!<br>
-The 16bit side is set at: 256bit, 705.6kHz with 24576 channels and upsampled 16X from 16bit, 44.1Khz<br>
+Headphone/Bluetooth 16bit is set at: 256bit, 705.6kHz with 24576 channels and upsampled 16X from 16bit, 44.1Khz<br>
-The 24bit side is set at: 384bit, 705.6kHz with 24576 channels and upsampled 16X from 16bit, 44.1kHz<br>
+Headphone/Bluetooth 24bit is set at: 384bit, 705.6kHz with 24576 channels and upsampled 16X from 16bit, 44.1kHz<br>
-Running in True Native Mode.<br>
-With all 4 DACs running independently.<br>
+Internal Speaker 24bit is set at: 96bit, 176.4 with 6144 channels and upsampled 4X from 16bit, 44.1kHz<br>

 16bit Headphones/Bluetooth<br>
 DAC 0 = low-range - volume 51 - 64bit - 176.4kHz - 6144 channels.<br>